-Finally, with respect to language attitudes and ideologies, it was found that identity among young people is understood as something hybrid, formed by a set of elements that connect with different identities and specific people.
-Moreover, these identities seem to be used to identify the other, not oneself.
-In general, it was found that the linguistic attitudes and ideologies of young people in the Balearic Islands have an important political component.
-This would be the case of the cayetanos, who are linked to the right or extreme right, to Spanishism, and Spanish, and the indepes, who communicate in Catalan because of their attachment to Catalanism.
-On the other hand, it was found that young people tended to consider Catalan as the authentic language of the islands, while Spanish is considered an anonymous language, in terms of Gal and Woolard (2001).
+With respect to the linguistic attitudes and ideologies, the authors found an important political component.
+Essentially, they found that people who tend to display favorable attitudes towards Spanish are seen as cayetanos, a high class social group characterized for their snob style and linkage to the right or extreme right ideologies and Spanishism.
+On the other hand, people who display favorable attitudes towards Catalan are indepes, a term used to refer to people linked to the left ideology who almost exclusively use Catalan, who defend Catalanism, and the independence of the Catalan-speaking regions from Spain.
+On the other hand, it was found that young people tended to consider Catalan as the authentic language of the islands, while Spanish is considered a language used for communication without a specific value.
 In addition, the authors found that young people with an initial language other than Catalan tend to have difficulties in appropriating this language, due to not belonging to the linguistic endogroup and the feeling of linguistic shame for being perceived as foreigners or for not having sufficient knowledge.
 Finally, the authors found a general consensus among young people regarding the use of Catalan as a tool for social cohesion.